Last Updated on June 8, 2022

 the problem with disposable tampons and pads:

-Conventional cotton also uses a lot of pesticides, things you probably wouldn’t want to put in such a sensitive area.
+Conventional cotton also uses a lot of pesticides, things you probably wouldn’t want to put in or around such a sensitive area.
 Once you’re done with them, they go to a landfill.
 We use a lot of these products, so it adds up to a lot of trash over the years.

 They’re officially my go-to period product!